thedavidholt/project_badass_nodejs/README.md

 To begin working with the Node version of the project, you will need to download and install Node.js.
 You can find the downloads at: https://nodejs.org/en/download, but your favorite package repository might have too.
 Once you have Node installed, you will need to clone this repo.
 Then from the project directory, run `npm install` to download the necessary Node packages for this app.
 You should then be able to run this app with `node app`, and once it's up and running, you can point your browser to http://localhost:3000.

 With Node, when you make changes to your source code, you will have to stop Node by pressing `ctrl + c` and start Node again.
 This can get a bit annoying rather quickly.
 Nodemon is a nice package that can watch your project and reload the site after its files have been modified.
-You can install Nodemon globally on your system with `npm install -g nodemon`.
-Then you can run the app with `nodemon app`, where you can sit back, relax, and watch as your worries of stopping and starting Node just to correct the little spelling mistake you made melt away.
+You can optionally run the app with `npx nodemon`, where you can sit back, relax, and watch as your worries of stopping and starting Node just to correct the little spelling mistake you made melt away.

 ### getting_started_with_docker